Jerrysuper123/eventfulAPI/README.md

 | Heroku  | server for the API |

 # Database design
-The Organizer entity is currently embeded in the Event entity without log in function for users, to be implemented in the future.
+The Organizer entity is currently embeded in the Event entity without the sign in/out function for users, to be implemented in the future.

 <em>One to many relationship</em>
 - Organizer to Event